 - Grapeseed Oil

 - Soybean Oil

 - Safflower Oil

 So, What Fats Are “Healthy Fats”?

-Healthy fats are those found in their natural form in whole foods and can be found in the form of saturated fats, polyunsaturated fats and monounsaturated fats.
+Healthy fats are those found in their natural form in whole foods and can be found in the form of saturated fats, polyunsaturated fats, and monounsaturated fats.
 Healthy fats are minimally processed and responsible for many important functions in the body; they serve as a source of energy; help to absorb fat-soluble vitamins; support cell formation and structure; regulate temperature and are vitally important for brain function the nervous system and hormone development.
-Moreover, since natural dietary fats are so energy and calorie-dense, they can help to manager hunger cues, balance blood sugar and minimize cravings by providing a lot of energy in a small bite.
+Moreover, since natural dietary fats are so energy and calorie-dense, they can help to manage hunger cues, balance blood sugar and minimize cravings by providing a lot of energy in a small bite.

 The Bottom Line

 Healthy fats are integral for overall health and by eating a wide variety of fat-based whole foods, such as high-quality animal meats, animal fats, fish, seafood, eggs, olives, avocado, nuts, and seeds, you can help to ensure that you are consuming a good balance of healthy fats.
 When cooking at home, avoid using vegetable oils and sprays, instead opt for natural oils such as butter, ghee, olive oil, avocado oil, or coconut oil, and store the liquid oils in dark bottles away from heat sources.